 Do you know what to expect from a small business audit?
-There are many reasons you may need to go through an audit as a small business owner, and in every case, it can be stressful.
+There are many reasons you may need to go through an audit as a business owner, and, in every case, it can be stressful.
 You need to know what to expect if your company is being audited so you can prepare for everything that will be required of you.

 What Is a Small Business Audit?